elemental-unicorn/picoctf-2022/binary_exp/ropfu/README.md

 	p += pack('<I', 0x0804a3d2) # int 0x80
 ```

-This payload is then added to out script with the offset prepended to get a shell on the CTF server.
+This payload is then added to out script with the offset prepended to get a shell on the CTF server

+## Script
+See the full solve script here -> [solve.py](./solve.py)